DannyBrito/Mod_3_project/README.md

 ## Overview

-Users can access & edit their wardrobe for better clothing suggetions.
+Users can access & edit their wardrobe for better clothing suggestions.

 <b>Current Section:</b> Users can search for specific city locations for weather overlook and clothing suggestions.
-In case of multiple cities with same name, users can be more specific by selecting a country.
+In case of multiple cities with the same name, users can be more specific by selecting a country.

 ![](./docs/overview.gif)

 <b>Wardrobe:</b>
-Users can rapidly edit and expand their wardrobe by browsing the clothing avalible on the app database.
+Users can rapidly edit and expand their wardrobe by browsing the clothing available on the app database.

 ![](./docs/edit.gif)